Skylon (spacecraft)

-In paper studies, the cost per kilogram (kg) of payload carried to LEO in this way is hoped to be reduced from the current £1,108/kg (As of December 2015), including research and development, to around £650/kg (718.16USD/Kg), with costs expected to fall much more over time after initial expenditures have amortised.
+In paper studies, the cost per kilogram (kg) of payload carried to LEO in this way is hoped to be reduced from the current £1,108/kg (As of December 2015), including research and development, to around £650/kg (718USD/kg), with costs expected to fall much more over time after initial expenditures have amortised.
 In 2004, the developer estimated the total lifetime cost of the Skylon C1 programme to be about $12 billion.
 As of 2017, only a small portion of the funding required to develop and build Skylon had been secured.
 For the first couple of decades the work was privately funded, with public funding beginning in 2009 through a European Space Agency (ESA) contract.
 The British government pledged £60 million to the project on 16 July 2013 to allow a prototype of the SABRE engine to be built; contracts for this funding were signed in 2015.

+Reaction Engines conducted tests of components of the SABRE engine in 2012 and 2024.
+Later in 2024, the company entered administration.